Qüxü County: Infrastructure

-98% of the population received radio coverage and 94% received television.
+98% of the population receive radio coverage and 94% has television access.

 There are fourteen small hydropower stations in Qüxü County with a total installed capacity of 1780 kilowatts, creating an annual four million kW·h of electricity.

 China National Highway 318 runs through the county from Lhasa towards the west.

 Bridges span the Lhasa River and the Yarlung Tsangpo River.

 The county is also home to a prison.

 Economy

 Qüxü County is semi-agricultural and crops grown are mainly highland barley, winter wheat, spring wheat, peas and rapeseed.

 Apples and walnuts are also produced.

 Animal husbandry is also strong, with the main animals farmed including yak, cattle, goats, sheep, horses, donkeys, pigs, and chickens.

-As of 2002 the per capita net income of farmers and herdsmen was 1,960 yuan.
+As of 2002, the per capita net income of farmers and herdsmen was 1,960 yuan.

 The county has been rapidly developing organic farming of snow peach, tobacco, tulips, chrysanthemum and saffron.

 Farm products have been sold in other parts of China under the "Lhasa Pure" brand.

 They include barley, barley wine, barley tea, yak milk, Tibetan Chicken, Rhodiola, Cordyceps, Maca and glacier water.

 In Junba village (俊巴渔村) about 70% of the households manufacture small leather items in traditional styles for sale to domestic and foreign tourists.

 Other women in the county are engaged in hand-weaving, preserving traditional styles, although as of 2015 working conditions were poor.

 Construction of a 2100 m2 industrial park in Qüxü for small and medium enterprises began in September 2014, with completion expected in June 2015.

 Other enterprises include a factory for farm tools, and a grain and oil processing plant.

 The Nyethang Drolma Lhakhang Temple is located in Qüxü County.
 The temple is said to have been founded in 1055 by Dromtön, a pupil of Atiśa.

 It is small, but has a unique architecture and many interesting statues.
 There are relics dating back to the Ming dynasty (1368–1644).

 It is operated by monks of the Gelug sect.